viresh-ratnakar/exet/README.md

 You can provide up to a 100 preferred words/phrases for using in the grid, by clicking on the button labelled "Set desired fills" in the Exet tab, just under the column that shows grid-fill suggestions.
 The words you provide here can be outside the lexicon too.
+These words will get shown as the top suggestions, whenever possible.
+Eventually, I'll add an auto-fill option, at which time this feature ought to be become much more compelling.

 ### Providing the clues